Bonds

 Even though bonds are a low-risk investment option, they come with specific limitations that investors should be acquainted with.
 The disadvantages include -

-• Inflation’s Influence - Bonds are susceptible to inflation risks when the prevailing rate of inflation exceeds the coupon rate offered by issuers.
-Debt instruments which accrue fixed interests face risks of devaluation too due to the impact of inflation on the principal value invested.
+Bonds are susceptible to inflation risks when the prevailing rate of inflation exceeds the coupon rate offered by issuers.
+Debt instruments that accrue fixed interests face risks of devaluation, too, due to the impact of inflation on the principal value invested.

-• Lower Returns – Issuers offer coupon rates on bonds which are usually lower than returns on stocks.
+Issuers offer coupon rates on bonds, which are usually lower than returns on stocks.
 Investors receive a consistent amount as interest over the tenure in a low-risk investment environment.
 However, returns are much lower than on other debt instruments.

 Things to Consider Before Investing in Bonds